How to Protect Affiliate Income From Google Algorithm Changes

 The March 2024 Core Update was the largest in Google’s history.
 It ran for 45 days and rewrote multiple ranking systems simultaneously.
 Major publishers dropped 50% to 60% of their organic traffic in a matter of days.
 Over 800 sites were deindexed in that single update cycle.
 Google then released six more confirmed updates before the year ended.

 Running alongside all of this was a quieter shift.
 Zero-click searches climbed from 56% to 69% of all Google searches between May 2024 and May 2025.
 When Google’s AI Overviews appear at the top of a results page, users click through to a website only 8% of the time, versus 15% when the AI summary is absent.
-Nearly half of your potential clicks, gone before anyone even sees your title.
+Nearly half of your potential clicks gone before anyone even sees your title.

 This is the landscape.
 Not a temporary dip.
 A structural shift in how people interact with search results.
-Knowing this does not make you helpless.
-It makes you realistic, which is where good decisions come from.

 The single-source trap and why it is so easy to fall into